stark0de/ciphercheck/README.md

 I came across this blogpost: https://blog.pwn.al/waf/bypass/ssl/2018/07/02/web-application-firewall-bypass.html and I thought it could be interesting to automate this a little bit.

+The tool just checks if the results retrieved by curl vary from the results of the first request by using different ciphersuites.
+It makes sense to test this against sites returning generic 403 codes (but knowing somehow there is a WAF)  or "blocked-by-WAF" error pages.

 ## Installation

 - git clone https://github.com/stark0de/ciphercheck